 An implicit transaction (a transaction that is started automatically, not a transaction started by BEGIN) is committed automatically when the last active statement finishes.
 A statement finishes when its last cursor closes, which is guaranteed to happen when the prepared statement is reset or finalized.
 Some statements might "finish" for the purpose of transaction control prior to being reset or finalized, but there is no guarantee of this.
 The only way to ensure that a statement has "finished" is to invoke sqlite3_reset() or sqlite3_finalize() on that statement.
 An open sqlite3_blob used for incremental BLOB I/O also counts as an unfinished statement.
 The sqlite3_blob finishes when it is closed.

-An attempt to execute COMMIT might also result in an SQLITE_BUSY return code if an another thread or process has a shared lock on the database that prevented the database from being updated.
+An attempt to execute COMMIT might also result in an SQLITE_BUSY return code if an another thread or process has an open read connection.
 When COMMIT fails in this way, the transaction remains active and the COMMIT can be retried later after the reader has had a chance to clear.

 If PRAGMA journal_mode is set to OFF (thus disabling the rollback journal file) then the behavior of the ROLLBACK command is undefined.

 If certain kinds of errors occur within a transaction, the transaction may or may not be rolled back automatically.
 The errors that can cause an automatic rollback include:

 For all of these errors, SQLite attempts to undo just the one statement it was working on and leave changes from prior statements within the same transaction intact and continue with the transaction.
 However, depending on the statement being evaluated and the point at which the error occurs, it might be necessary for SQLite to rollback and cancel the entire transaction.
 An application can tell which course of action SQLite took by using the sqlite3_get_autocommit() C-language interface.